-The best LinkedIn Profile will not be very useful to you without contact information readily available for recruiters and other members of your network.
+The best LinkedIn profile will not be very useful to you unless contact information is readily available for recruiters and other members of your network.

-They have a great Profile, but they make absolutely no contact information visible.
+They have a great profile, but they make absolutely no contact information visible.
 So, they do excellent marketing, but provide no way to close the sale -- or even to speak with the customer.

-When recruiters find someone who is qualified, they want to contact that candidate as quickly as possible.
-More than one recruiter has told me that the preferred contact information is a phone number, because the connecting can be quick, but an email address is the absolute minimum.
+When recruiters find someone who is qualified, they want to contact that person as quickly as possible.
+More than one recruiter has told me that the preferred contact information is a phone number, but an email address is the absolute minimum.

 If recruiters cannot easily contact the candidate, they move on to the next candidate.
 Potential customers or clients also move on.

 Without good contact information available on your profile, being visible on LinkedIn is not as useful as it could be.